samanshirdell/Dotfiles/readme.md

  ### *How To Install*
 1. **Install [Pywalfox](https://github.com/Frewacom/pywalfox)**
 2. Run `pywalfox install`
-3. Install Firefox add on for PywalFox
+3. Install Firefox add-on for PywalFox
-4. Run `pywalfox update` in your terminal or add it to a script to update the `Firefox` theme after generateing `Pywal` colors.
+4. Run `pywalfox update` in your terminal or add it to a script to update the `Firefox` theme after generating `Pywal` colors.

 </details>